 The blog post is included in [eBook] Starting with Live Chat: Strategy and Planning.
 Click here to read or download the full ebook.

-To answer the question “what is live chat” in a nutshell, it’s a messaging application that resides on a webserver and that can be used by visitors of a particular website to contact employees/operators of the site for assistance and support.
+To answer the question “what is live chat” in a nutshell, it’s a messaging application that resides on a webserver and that can be used by visitors of a particular website to contact employees/agents of the site for assistance and support.
 The interface of a live chat application is similar to an instant messenger window, and both types of applications can be used to chat.
 However, that is where the similarities end for all practical purposes.
-Essentially, live chat software enables you to chat only with operators on the host website, while instant messenger platforms let you message other people who have the same application installed or who are members of the same social-networking site (i.e. Facebook or Google+).
+Essentially, live chat software enables you to chat only with agents on the host website, while instant messenger platforms let you message other people who have the same application installed or who are members of the same social-networking site (i.e. Facebook or Google+).

 Not a lot of information is available as to who actually created the very first live chat platform.
 However, the general consensus is that several companies began developing live chat applications after Jeremie Miller released the open-messaging technology Jabber in 1999.
 Jabber, now known as XMPP, is a set of protocols that allow messages to be transmitted over the Web.
 Many chat clients, both the live chat and instant messenger varieties, are based off the protocol.
 Thus, the confusion between the terms used for both types of technologies.
 Live chat has been known by many names over the years.
 For instance, many people still refer to live chat software as “live help,” “live support,” “web help” or other similar terms.
 To this day, many people still Google “live chat” to find instant messenger type applications such as Skype or Yahoo Messenger.